tax saving tips switzerland

 2. Accidents and illnesses

-For federal and most cantonal income taxes, healthcare expenses have to equal at least 5 percent of your net income for you to be able to claim the deduction.
-In Glarus, St. Gallen, and Valais, you can claim the healthcare deduction for cantonal income tax if your expenses exceed 2 percent of your income.
+For federal and most cantonal income taxes, healthcare expenses have to equal at least five percent of your net income for you to be able to claim the deduction.
+In Glarus, St. Gallen, and Valais, you can claim the healthcare deduction for cantonal income tax if your expenses exceed two percent of your income.
 In Geneva, the threshold is just half-a-percent of your income.
 In the canton of Basel-Landschaft, there is no minimum requirement to be able to benefit from the deduction for medical expenses.

 3. Continuing education